-Fore some years now, Mac are using non-standard or, let’s say, much less common screws, and they use non-standard components that are expensive and hard to find, if at all.
-Components that, on newer models, when they’re not soldered on the motherboard (hence, unfixable & non-upgradable), are hard-glued to the case itself.
-Even the keyboard is no more user-replaceable, since ~2015/16 one need to replace the entire top case, even for a single missing keycap.
+For some years now, Mac are using much less common screws, that require specific screwdrivers, and they use non-standard components that are expensive and hard to find.
+Components when they’re not soldered on the motherboard (hence, unfixable & non-upgradable) or hard-glued to the case itself.
+Even the keyboard is non-replaceable nowadays: since ~2015/16, one need to replace the entire top case, even for a single broken keycap.
 That’s silly.

-On the thick T420 and X220, to replace the SSD, one only need to remove a single screw and slide its cady out; to upgrade the RAM, one need to remove two screws and put one or two standard sticks of DDR3; to replace the keyboard, one need to remove 1, or 2 screws.
-Getting to the CPU, to blow all dust and to replace its old thermal paste with a fresher one—a good idea with such old devices, to help the CPU keep cool, be it a PC or a Mac— took me maybe 20 minutes, doing it real slow while following the step-by-step instructions in the readily available service manuals (T420, X220), and because it was the first time I did it.
-It took me ~10 minutes to put everything back and reboot the PC.
+On the thick T420 and X220, to replace the SSD, I had to remove a single screw.
+To upgrade the RAM, I had to remove two screws to access the dim-slots (standard sticks of DDR3).
+To replace the keyboard, I had to remove two screws (only one, on the T420).
+Getting to the CPU itself (removing everything in the laptop, to blow all dust and to replace its old thermal paste with a fresher one) took me maybe 20 minutes, doing it real slow, following the step-by-step instructions in the service manuals (T420, X220), and because it was the first time I did it.
+It took me ~10 minutes, at max, to put everything back and reboot the PC.

 An eviscerated T420, with its naked CPU showing.
-Just turn the screw on the right of the CPU, gently lift the CPU and put a new (and better) one in place.
+Turn the screw on the right of the CPU, gently lift the CPU and put a new (and better) one in place.
 Done.

 User replaceable batteries.
 Why would anyone want that?